 Children will be asked to select their preferences on a Google form emailed to their school account.
-They will be able to amend their preferences until the deadline, Wednesday 27 March 2024.
+They will be able to amend their preferences until the deadline, Wednesday 26 March 2025.

-If you need any clarification about any of the courses on offer, please do not hesitate to contact the subject teacher or: Mrs Wright, Head of Year 9, n.wright@benjaminbritten.school, in the first instance, or Mrs Jenkins, Deputy Headteacher, k.jenkins@benjaminbritten.school.
+If you need any clarification about any of the courses on offer, please do not hesitate to contact the subject teacher or: Mrs Adams, Head of Year 9, j.adams@benjaminbritten.school, in the first instance, or Mrs Jenkins, Deputy Headteacher, k.jenkins@benjaminbritten.school.